radius-project/blog/radblog/content/posts/2026/community-update-may/index.md

 - **Breaking change to `rad init`:** The `rad init` command no longer creates a `.rad/rad.yaml` file to track your current application.
 This simplifies project setup and avoids confusion in multi-app repositories.
 If you previously relied on implicit app detection, you'll now pass `--application <name>` to commands like `rad deploy`.
 This makes it explicit which application you're targeting, reducing accidental deployments to the wrong app.

+#### Radius Resource Types for Compute platform extensibility

-#### CLI support for the new Radius.Core resource types
+>Note: the new Radius.Core resource types are actively under development and only available now as an early preview.

-Radius is introducing a new set of resource types under the `Radius.Core` namespace (e.g., `Radius.Core/applications`, `Radius.Core/environments`) that will eventually replace the existing `Applications.Core` types.
+**CLI support for the new Radius.Core Resource Types** - Radius is introducing a new set of Resource Types under the `Radius.Core` namespace (e.g., `Radius.Core/applications`, `Radius.Core/environments`) that will eventually replace the existing `Applications.Core` types.
 These new types are available via the `v20250801preview` API surface and represent the next generation of Radius's resource model.

 Previously, CLI commands like `rad app list` and `rad app graph` only worked with the older `Applications.Core/applications` type — meaning applications deployed using the new `Radius.Core/applications` type were invisible to the CLI.
 The new `--preview` flag fixes this by directing commands to operate against `Radius.Core` resources: